var vs let vs const in JavaScript

 testVar();

-In this example, the declaration of var x
+In this example, the declaration of var x is hoisted to the top

-of the function, but the assignment x = 10
+of the function, but the assignment x = 10 happens at the

-original line, so undefined
+original line, so undefined is logged first.

 2. let

-was introduced in ES6 (ES2015) to provide a more reliable
+let was introduced in ES6 (ES2015) to provide a more reliable

 way to declare variables.
-Unlike var
+Unlike var,

-addresses some of the issues that var
+let addresses some of the issues that var has,

 particularly with scoping.

-Key Features of let
+Key Features of let:

 -